<img src="https://ws.zoominfo.com/pixel/4CagHYMZMRWAjWFEK36G" width="1" height="1" style="display: none;">

 down-arrow

 In 2017 the New York State Department of Financial Services (NYDFS) created the NYDFS cybersecurity regulation 23 NYCRR 500, which held financial institutions accountable for maintaining their cybersecurity program.
-These regulation requirements, heavily based on the NIST Cybersecurity Framework, demand regulated entities to assess their cybersecurity risk and proactively improve them, while also allowing for flexibility based on the needs, scope, and influence of a financial institution.
-As such, to be compliant with New York Department of Financial Services cybersecurity regulations, organizations will need to maintain cybersecurity obligations continuously.
+These regulation requirements, heavily based on the NIST Cybersecurity Framework, demand regulated entities to assess their cybersecurity risk and proactively improve them, while allowing for flexibility based on a financial institution's needs, scope, and influence.
+To comply with New York Department of Financial Services cybersecurity regulations, organizations will need to maintain cybersecurity obligations continuously.
 As the threat of data breaches and cyber attacks grows by the day, so does the need for regulation to protect organizations and provide a measurable standard of operation.

 The NYDFS cybersecurity regulation applies to any financial institution in operation under NYDFS licensure, including: